devenbansod/Plugin_Post_views/README.txt

 === Post Views ===
-Contributors: bansod_deven
+Contributors: Deven Bansod (bansod_deven)
 Tags: views, posts, posts_views, post views, Post views, Page views, Post_views Requires at least: 3
-Tested up to: 4.1
+Tested up to: 4.7
-Stable tag: 3.1
+Stable tag: 4.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Post_views is a Simple Wordpress Plugin to show the views till date ( from the date of using the plugin infact ), of various posts and pages of a blog.
+Post_views is a simple Wordpress plugin to track (and display) the views of all the posts and the pages of a blog.

 == Description ==

- * Wordpress Plugin for viewing Number of views for the Posts and Pages of a Blog.
+* Wordpress plugin for viewing number of views for the Posts and Pages of a website.
- * This simple Plugin Helps the Admins to get the Info about the Views till date of various posts on the Blog in a form of Table Chart.
+* This simple plugin helps the Admins to get the information about the 'views till date' of various posts on the blog in a form of a stats table.
- * This may help them to Judge their various Authors and may also get the Idea of the tastes of their readers.
+* This may help them to judge the performance of their authors and may also get the idea of the tastes of their readers.

 == Installation ==